ShashTheEpic/RCO-Auto-Installer/README.md

 # FAQ

 ## Why Does This Exist?
-I got bored and some of my friends don't trust the `RCOInstaller.exe` even though the project is open source.
-Also if RCO's Installer doesn't work people can use this.
+I got bored and sometimes RCO's offical installer doesn't work, so people can use this.